 The descendants of Katharine Graham (including the Company's Chief Executive Officer and Chairman of the Board) and trusts for the benefit of those descendants own the majority of the shares of Class A Common Stock and have the right to vote for 70% of the Board of Directors; thus the Company is a "controlled company" for purposes of Section 303A.00 of the New York Stock Exchange Listed Company Manual.
-As a "controlled company," the Company is exempt from certain governance requirements, including the requirement that it have a nominating/corporate governance committee, and the Company does not deem it necessary to have such a committee.
+As a "controlled company," the Company does not deem it necessary to have such a committee.
 The Company does not have a procedure by which shareholders may recommend nominees to the Board, given the Company's ownership structure.
-Notwithstanding the fact that as a "controlled company," the Company is not required to have a Board of Directors that comprises a majority of "independent" directors, the Board has determined that current members Lee C. Bollinger, Christopher C. Davis, Barry Diller, Thomas S. Gayner, Anne M. Mulcahy, Ronald L. Olson, Larry D. Thompson and G. Richard Wagoner, Jr. (who, together, constitute a majority of the Board) are "independent" within the meaning of Section 303A.02 of the New York Stock Exchange Listed Company Manual.
-In reaching this conclusion, the Board considered commercial relationships with companies at which Directors or their family members served as outside directors or executive officers.
+Notwithstanding the fact that as a "controlled company," the Company is not required to have a Board of Directors that comprises a majority of "independent" directors, the Board has determined that current members Lee C. Bollinger, Christopher C. Davis, Barry Diller, Thomas S. Gayner, Anne M. Mulcahy, Ronald L. Olson, Larry D. Thompson and G. Richard Wagoner, Jr. (who, together, constitute a majority of the Board considered commercial relationships with companies at which Directors or their family members served as outside directors or executive officers.
 These relationships involved the Company's purchases of services in the ordinary course of business that were made on arm's-length terms under circumstances and in amounts that did not affect the relevant Directors' independence.